Frequently Asked Questions

 Every month:

-1. Check your timer settings and make any adjustments to run times to compensate for any under or over watering.
+1. Check your timer settings and make any adjustments to run times to compensate for any under or overwatering.

 2. Activate each valve electrically with the controller to check operation.